good-loop/doc/pages/internal/data-briefing-notes.md

 ## What Technology?

+ - AdUnits.
+A suite of products to deliver the Good-Loop ads-for-good experience.

  - AdServer.
 A high performance scalable adserver, which supports video, digital display (i.e. banner ads), and social media.

  - Profile Database.
 Designed to manage uncertain and conflicting data,